ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 {{?I-D.ietf-ippm-pam}}.
 For example, an SLA might state that any given SLO applies to at least a certain percentage of packets, allowing for a certain level of packet loss and exceeding packet delay threshold to take place.
-An SLA might establish a multi-tiered SLO of end to end latency as follows:
+For example, an SLA might establish a multi-tiered SLO of end-to-end latency as follows:

-*  not to exceed 30 ms for any packet;
+*  Not to exceed 30 ms for any packet.

-*  not to exceed 25 ms for 99.999% of packets;
+*  Not to exceed 25 ms for 99.999% of packets.

-*  not to exceed 20 ms for 99% of packets.
+*  Not to exceed 20 ms for 99% of packets.

-This SLA information can be bound with two or multiple service attachment point defined in {{?RFC9408}}, so that the service orchestration layer can use these interfaces to commit the delivery of a service on specific point to point service topology or point to multi-point topology.
-Upon specific levels of a threshold of an SLO is violated, a specific network incident, associated with,let's say L3VPN service will be derived.
+This SLA information can be bound with two or multiple SAPs defined in {{?RFC9408}}, so that the service orchestration layer can use these interfaces to commit the delivery of a service on specific point-to-point service topology or point to multi-point topology.
+When specific levels of a threshold of an SLO is violated, a specific network incident, associated with, let's say L3VPN service will be derived.

 ## Multi-layer Fault Demarcation